spiral/docs/docs/en/cookbook/simple-chat.md

 chmod +x ./bin/centrifugo
 ```

-And now we need to configure centrifugo server.
-Let's create `centrifugo.json` config file at the root directory of our
+After installing Centrifugo, the next step is to create a `centrifugo.json` configuration file at the root directory of
-project:
+your project, which will contain the necessary configuration details:

 ```json centrifugo.json
 {